drandreaskrueger/chainhammer/README.md

 ## results summary

+Outdated table in which I had run each of the experiments *manually* in autumn 2018; *soon* re-done completely, using the below automation.
-Will soon be re-done completely.
-Please contact me now, if you know how to accelerate any of the clients:
+So please contact me *now*, if you know how to accelerate any of these clients:

 | hardware  	| node type 	    | #nodes 	| config 	| peak TPS_av 	| final TPS_av 	|
 |-----------	|-----------	    |--------	|--------	|-------------	|--------------	|